 One suitable proof is that you are financially capable of going outside of the country.
 You have enough money to cover your day to day expenses and have some extra for fun or emergencies.
-Bank Certificates, Bank Statements, or Credit Card Statements are okay.
+Official documents with detailed information like Bank Certificates, Bank Statements, or Credit Card Statements are okay.
 Just make sure its good enough – you have enough money, transactions are steady, it’s moving (with transactions like withdrawals or deposits), and you have good credit standing.

 P.S.
 Bank Statements and Bank Certificates are different.
 Double-check what you will need to pass to the Embassy as a requirement.